ConciergeSell Your Hermès

 On the resale market, Sellier commands a significant premium — often 20–40% above Retourné in equivalent condition, colour and leather.
 This premium reflects both the more limited production of Sellier and its status as the more desirable version among collectors.

-If you are choosing between the two, Sellier is the stronger investment.
+If you are choosing between the two, Sellier holds its value more strongly on the secondary market.
 Retourné is the more practical, forgiving bag for daily use.

 Pricing: Retail and Resale